Andreas-Froyland/win-media-control/README.md

 This package uses Windows' **System Media Transport Controls** (SMTC) through PowerShell and the Windows Runtime APIs.
 Any app that integrates with Windows' media controls (the popup that appears when you press media keys) can be controlled.

 **Supported apps include:**
-- Spotify
+- **Desktop apps:** Spotify, VLC Media Player, Windows Media Player, iTunes
-- Chrome, Firefox, Edge (for web media)
+- **Browsers:** Chrome, Firefox, Edge, Opera, Brave (automatically detects browser tabs playing media)
-- VLC Media Player
-- Windows Media Player
+- **And many more!** Any app that integrates with Windows Media Transport Controls
-- iTunes
-- And many more!

 ## Common Issues